 One look at this piece and you’ll know it’s ready for diving.
 The stainless steel case combined with this watch’s scratch-resistant crystal face mean it’s more than just a pretty piece to look at.
 You can dive to 330 feet with this one and not worry it won’t work.

 On the other side of the spectrum is the Reactor Poseidon Titanium LE.
 The casing on this beautiful watch is made from solid titanium, so corrosion is not going to be an issue.
 Speaking of durability, you’ll notice that the band on this watch is attached with threaded screw bars of solid metal, increasing their strength dramatically.

-You can choose from a rubber strap or go with a titanium bracelet.
+You can choose from a rubber strap or go with a titanium bracelet and comes with a Japanese automatic movement.
 Either way, it’s packaged in a sturdy shell.
 Plus, this watch can hit depths of 3,300 feet without noticing, so you can really explore the waters below with this piece on your wrist.

 Here’s another great candidate for best dive watch out there.
 It definitely brings a lot to the table.

 The inner workings of this beautiful piece are protected thanks to screw back cases and a screw down crown.
 So you never have to worry about looking down for the time and seeing that a bunch of water had infiltrated your investment.

 This watch has a beautiful crystal display, but the best part about it may be the fact that the mineral crystal component means bright sunlight won’t cause a distracting glare.
 However, you’ll welcome a little sun because the watch will draw off it for power.
 That being said, This citizen watch can just as easily charge itself from artificial light as well.
 So if you spend all your day in an office before leaving to go dive, that won’t be a problem.

 This watch really has thought of everything, right down to the meters-to-feet conversion scale Oris engraved in the back of it, so you can quickly calculate how far down you are.